 Structural iron and steel workers install iron or steel beams, girders, and columns to form buildings, bridges, and other structures.
-They are often referred to as ironworkers.
 They perform physically demanding and dangerous work.

 Would you make a good ironworker?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test

 Ironworkers typically do the following:

-Iron and steel are important parts of buildings, bridges, and other structures.
+Iron and steel are important elements in buildings, bridges, and other structures.
 Even though the primary metal involved in this work is steel, these workers often are known as ironworkers or erectors.
-When building tall structures such as a skyscraper, ironworkers erect steel frames and assemble the cranes and derricks that move structural steel, reinforcing bars, buckets of concrete, lumber, and other materials and equipment around the construction site.
+When building a tall structure, such as a skyscraper, ironworkers will arrange the steel frames, reinforcing bars, buckets of concrete, lumber, and other materials and equipment around the construction site.
 Once this job has been completed, workers begin to connect steel columns, beams, and girders according to blueprints and instructions from construction supervisors.